 TOTO Drake vs Drake II Toilet Comparison

-TOTO are one of the most popular toilet manufacturers on the market today and have built a very solid reputation for providing high quality toilets, at affordable prices.
-The Drake is one of their more popular models, but is the Drake II a better option?
+TOTO are one of the most popular toilet brands on the market today and have built a very solid reputation for providing high quality toilets, at affordable prices.
+The Drake is one of their more popular toilet models, but is the Drake II a better option?
 Lets have a closer look at these two models to see what they both have to offer.

 Choosing a toilet design for a bathroom is a personal decision.
 What one person may like, may not be another person’s taste, however in my opinion, the Drake has a nicer design compared to the Drake II.
 The Drake has more curvy features, where as the Drake II appears more square in design.

-That being said, the Drake II is a narrower toilet.
+That being said, the TOTO Drake II is a narrower toilet.
 The tank is smaller due to the lower gallons per flush, however I feel like the Drake II lost a little bit of shape with the smaller tank.
 For me, the Drake tank looks better, however if you have a small bathroom and need to conserve free space, then the Drake II may be a better option.

-It is also worth noting that the Drake II is ADA compliant, where as the Drake is not.
+It is also worth noting that the TOTO Drake II is ADA compliant, where as the Drake is not.
 The Drake II is that little bit taller than the Drake, so the extra seat height makes it more suitable for tall people, the elderly or disabled people.

 TOTO toilets are known to perform well, however these two models use different flush technologies.
 The Drake uses G-Max Flush technology, where as the Drake II uses Dual Cyclone Flush technology.